projectcalico/calico/security/calico-enterprise/index.md

 ---
 title: Calico Enterprise
-description: Learn about the prodution-grade features for implementing a CaaS platform in our commercial product, Calico Enterprise.
+description: Learn about the produtcion-grade features for implementing a CaaS platform in our commercial product, Calico Enterprise.
 show_read_time: false
 show_toc: false
 ---